cheapjack/RF-Craft/Setup-RPi-Hat.md

 Let’s go!

 ### Update Software

+Make sure you are on the internet.
+If in doubt `ping google.com` and if you are receiving 64 bytes on each ping you're ok. `ctrl-c` to stop the pings (they stop themselves after 10).
+Be aware depending on speed of your internet this can take a while ;)

 The first thing you’ll probably need to do is to ensure all software components are up-to-date.
 Update the repository and upgrade the installed packages: